jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.71 TrendSurface

-Estimates the trend surface of an input raster file.
+Estimates the trend surface of an input raster file..

 *Parameters*: